MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

 This option does not stop users from accessing a direct link to the new Yammer experience.
 If your organization wants to remove all access to new Yammer, you will need to [contact Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).

-## Enable the new Yammer Preview as opt-in
+## Enable the new Yammer as opt-in

 Selecting this option ensures that users in your organization are able to see the **New Yammer** toggle to opt into new Yammer from the classic Yammer experience.